MahApps/mahapps.com/input/docs/styles/scrollbars.md

 ![The same bar beside the content and over it](images/scrollbars-winui-overlay.png)

-There is therefore a second style, `MahApps.Styles.ScrollViewer.WinUI`, whose template lays both bars over the content instead of beside it:
+There is therefore a scroll viewer whose template lays both bars over the content instead of beside it.
+One template, `MahApps.Templates.ScrollViewer.Overlay`, carried by a style per look, since a bar that paints two of its sixteen units asks the same of its viewer whichever of the two it is:

 ```xml
 <Style BasedOn="{StaticResource MahApps.Styles.ScrollViewer.WinUI}" TargetType="{x:Type ScrollViewer}" />
 ```

+`MahApps.Styles.ScrollViewer.Win10` is the other one, and the two style sets apply theirs along with the bar.

 Take the guidance's other half with it: leave sixteen units of padding at the edge of anything interactive, or the expanded bar will cover it.